 As a great addition to salads and soups, longevity spinach (gynura) may also be prepared as a tea, added into green smoothies, or sautéed solo or with other ingredients.
 It can also be used as a garnish, similar to parsley.
 We’ve also enjoyed the leaves in place of lettuce on our sandwiches.

 There are many wonderful attributes to longevity spinach.
-We’ve touched on just a few.
+We’ve touched on just a few here.
 It’s very easy to grow and propagate.
-For gardeners in colder zones, with just a little fuss, the plants can be brought inside and continue to yield healthful nutrition.
-We are definitely looking to root cuttings and thinking what a nice gift a little pot of Longevity spinach would be!
+For gardeners in colder zones, the plants can be brought inside and continue to yield healthful nutrition.
+We definitely plan to keep growing and enjoying longevity spinach as a dietary and medicinal staple.

 If you’ve had experience growing gynura procumbens (alias longevity spinach), please let us know.
 We’d be glad to add your experience and photos to this article.